 - Throughout the entirety of the series, he's either made fun of for his background or having to compensate for the lack of cash and know-how that goes with it.

 - In the very first episode of Noah's Arc, Ricky has two.
 The opening scene has him flirting up and getting a number from a guy on the beach.
 The thid or so scene that we see him in next hes in his store having sex with his employee.

-- The West Wing has President Bartlet enter a meeting with Religious Right representatives quoting, "I am the Lord your god; thou shalt worship no other god before me!"
+- President Bartlet enters a meeting with Religious Right representatives quoting, "I am the Lord your god; thou shalt worship no other god before me!"
 He then blows right through the demands they were making of his staff (they were wanting compensation for being publicly insulted by Josh), relays a story of an implied death threat being sent to his 12-year-old granddaughter by an extremist Christian group, and then demands that they publicly denounce said group — "...and until you do, you can all get your fat asses out of my White House.
 CJ, show these people out."
 Not only was it an Establishing Character Moment, it made the character; before then, the plan was to focus mainly on the White House staff with the president only appearing about four times a season, but Martin Sheen turned in such an impressive performance that they made Bartlet a regular.